How to Get Out of Control Spending Under Control

 5. Your brain is now primed and ready to enjoy that “feel good” moment that comes from buying.

 You've already justified spending the money, so there's no reason not to buy.

 You swipe your credit card or press "Purchase" and, within seconds, the purchase is complete.

 Related...
 How to be a Minimalist: Do It Your Way

 Emotions Trigger Spending

-Emotions are triggered without our consent.
-We experience something-and we react emotionally to that experience.
+They happen without our consent.
+We don't decide to feel this or that.
+We experience something, and we react emotionally to that experience.